Walk-In Clinic – Moberly, MO

 No. We never withhold medical care or birth control based on inability to pay.

 There is not one test for all STDs.
 We draw blood for HIV and syphilis testing, take a cervical culture for gonorrhea and chlamydia testing, and look at a sample under the microscope for trichomonas diagnosis.
-Herpes and warts (HPV) are diagnosed by clinical appearance at our clinic.
+Herpes and warts (HPV) are diagnosed by clinical appearance at our health clinic.

 General Health Screening